jeffrey870517/ROScube_ACRN_guide/installation_guide.rst

 Run User VM
 ===========

-Now back to the native machine and setup environment for launching User VM.
+Now back to the native machine to set up the environment for launching the User VM.

 #.
-Install dependency.
+Install ``iasl`` and then manually update to a newer version of the
-   The origin version of iasl is too old for ACRN and should be upraged.
+   ``iasl`` binary than what's included with Ubuntu 18.04:

    .. code-block:: bash